kellyjonbrazil/microsim/k8s_deployments/README.md

     - 1 Pod running a standard StatsD and Graphite engine
     - Listens on UDP 8125 for statsd updates from the client and servers
     - Service publicy exposed via LoadBalancer on port 80 for the Graphite UI

+> Note: this deployment may require more CPU than the minimal Cluster configuration in GKE